gytis-ivaskevicius/linux-gpu-debug-helper/arch/gaming/steam_input_configurator.md

 ## Gyro

 Many games benefit from using gyro for more fine tuned aiming.
-It is recommended to use *Gyro To Mouse \[Beta\]* as it\'s less prone to errors than the old *As Mouse*.
-Depending on a game not having simultaneous mouse and controller support it might be good to select the *Gyro To Joystick Camera \[Beta\]*.
+It is recommended to use *Gyro To Mouse* as it\'s less prone to errors than the old *As Mouse*.
+Depending on a game not having simultaneous mouse and controller support it might be good to select the *Gyro To Joystick Camera*.

 ### Gyro calibration {#gyro_calibration}